appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 # Treeselect

-This page explains how to use a Treeselect widget, which allows users to select a single option from a hierarchical list of options.
+This page explains how to use the Treeselect widget to allow users to select a single option from a hierarchical list.

 <VideoEmbed host="youtube" videoId="vSqpSssJdws" title="Using Treeselect Widget" caption="Using Treeselect Widget"/>